Exploring California History in Sonoma

 The white adobe building sits along the Sonoma Plaza

-Lieutenant Colonel Mariano Guadalupe Vallejo was Comandante-General of the Northern Alta California’s frontier forces and founder of the town of Sonoma.
-In June 1846, Americans, under the banner of California’s Bear Flag, staged a revolt against their Mexican rulers, eventually taking possession of California for the United States.
+In 1846, Americans, under the banner of California’s Bear Flag, staged a revolt against their Mexican rulers, eventually taking possession of California for the United States.
+Lieutenant Colonel Mariano Guadalupe Vallejo was the Comandante-General of California’s frontier forces and founder of the town of Sonoma.

-After that the barracks served as a military post, home to United States soldiers, sailors, and militiamen.
-In 1860, Vallejo remodeled the building into a winery; in later years other owners used it as a store, law office, and private residence.
-The state of California bought it in 1958.
-Today the building depicts the life of the soldiers and displays an extensive collection of post-mission era items, including a well-preserved cannon and the original Bear flag.
+The military barracks here were once home to United States soldiers, sailors, and militiamen.
+Over the years, the building also served as a winery, a store, a law office, and a private residence.
+The state of California bought the barracks in 1958, and today, the landmark displays an impressive collection of historical items, including a well-preserved cannon.

 General Vallejo’s Home

-Also called Lachryma Montis, this two-story, wood-frame house was the estate of General Mariano Guadalupe Vallejo, Military Commander and Director of Colonization of the Northern Frontier.
-Built in 1851-52 about a half mile west of the Plaza, the structure showcases a dramatic gothic Victorian style.
+This two-story, wood-frame house was the estate of General Mariano Guadalupe Vallejo, Military Commander and Director of Colonization of the Northern Frontier.
+Built around the year 1851, the structure showcases a dramatic Gothic Victorian style.

-Acquired by the state of California in 1933, it is now a museum.
-Vallejo’s home is authentically preserved with original furniture, such as plush red velvet chairs, elaborate chandeliers, and hand-carved wood bedroom headboards.
-An adjacent chalet outbuilding holds other historical fixtures and tools of the time.
+Acquired by the state of California in 1933, Vallejo’s home is now a museum authentically preserved with original furniture, historical fixtures, and tools of the time.

 The Blue Wing Inn